printers-for-people/catboat/docs/Measuring_Resonances.md

-Besides manually choosing the appropriate parameters for the input shaper feature, it is also possible to run the auto-tuning for the input shaper directly from Klipper.
+Besides manually choosing the appropriate parameters for the input shaper feature, it is also possible to run the auto-tuning for the input shaper directly from Kalico.
 Run the following command via Octoprint terminal:
 ```
 SHAPER_CALIBRATE
 ```